pbchase/gnvpb/_venues/westside.md

 website: https://playtennisgainesville.com

 header:
-    image:  joyce_oransky_tennis_center.jpg
+    image:  westside_park_002.jpg
     background-color: "#262930"
 categories:
     - venues
 ---
 <!--more-->

-Westside Park has three outdoor courts on the east side of the tennis courts outside the fence.
+Westside Park has three outdoor courts on the east side of the Joyce Oransky Tennis Center outside the fence.
+The courts are in a shared space commonly used by tennis players who like to practice against the side wall of the adjacent racquet ball courts.
+Please be respectful of the shared space.
+The courts cannot be reserved.
+No nets are available for checkout at this time.